 Weed did it!
 We legalized cannabis in California!

-As we all know, the biggest winner on election night was cannabis.
+As we all know, the biggest winner on election night of 2016 was cannabis.
 More people voted for cannabis than did for either presidential candidate.
 California, Maine, Massachusetts and Nevada legalized cannabis, while Arkansas, Florida, Montana and North Dakota expanded access to medical cannabis.

 What does this mean for adults in California?